 Chefchaouen's blue quarter in the Rif Mountains, north Morocco.

-The Rif Mountains are by far the wettest region of Morocco.
-In consequence they are fertile and forested, though overgrazing and forest clearing for cannabis cultivation among other agricultural activities has deforested large areas over the last 40 years since European hippies took to Moroccan hash in a big way.
+The Rif are by far the wettest region of Morocco and consequently they are fertile and forested, though overgrazing and forest clearing for cannabis cultivation among other agricultural activities has deforested large areas over the last 40 years since European hippies took to Moroccan hash in a big way.

 Certainly whoever painted Chefchaouen had been smoking some quite mind-bending gear which is hardly surprising considering the number of marijuana plantations in the immediate vicinity.